josmar-crwdstffng/angular/aio/content/guide/devtools.md

 The **Components** tab lets you explore the structure of your application.
 You can visualize and inspect the component and directive instances and preview or modify their state.
-In the next couple of sections we'll look into how to use this tab effectively to debug your application.
+In the next couple of sections we will look into how to use this tab effectively to debug your application.

 ### Explore the application structure